yoshid8s/Information-Sender-Profile/README.md

 ### RTB ad market place's fundamental premise, "every player has good faith",  is causing to disseminate fake news(disinformation/misinformation)

 # Ad industry should solve these three asymmetries in order to realize healthy information space on the web.
-# Solution : Information Sender Profile as the new function of web browser
+# Solution : Originator Profile as the new function of web browser
 I would like to propose to compose the new function solving the asymmetry of information literacy between Sender and Receiver into web browser as an Ad industry standard rule.
-Only publisher and advertiser who is disclosing “Information Sender Profile” certified by 3rd party to Receiver(Consumer) through web browser can join in RTB ad market place.
+Only publisher and advertiser who is disclosing “Originator Profile” certified by 3rd party to Receiver(Consumer) through web browser can join in RTB ad market place.

 <img src="https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/solution.png" alt="solution" title="solution" width="800" height="499">

-If [Transparency & Consent Framework](https://iabeurope.eu/transparency-consent-framework/) is built in this “Information Sender Profile” function of web browser , it will be very kind approach to consumer because she can easily change her media outlets advertising settings.
+If [Transparency & Consent Framework](https://iabeurope.eu/transparency-consent-framework/) is built in this “Originator Profile” function of web browser , it will be very kind approach to consumer because she can easily change her media outlets advertising settings.
-When "Information Sender Profile as the new web browser's function" becomes Ad industry's standard and RTB Advertising will be allowed to deliver only publishers and advertisers having Information Sender Profile, RTB ad marketplace will be able to contribute to build "Healthy information space" on the web.
+When "Originator Profile as the new web browser's function" becomes Ad industry's standard and RTB Advertising will be allowed to deliver only publishers and advertisers having Originator Profile, RTB ad marketplace will be able to contribute to build "Healthy information space" on the web.

 ### Example 1, NEWS media (fictional news media company)'s mobile webpage
 <img src="https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/solution_example11.png" alt="Publisher_example" title="Publisher_example" >

-### Example 2, RTB ad example delivered on NEWS media company mobile webpage by using Information Sender Profile
+### Example 2, RTB ad example delivered on NEWS media company mobile webpage by using Originator Profile
 <img src="https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/solution_example2.png" alt="Advertiser_example" title="Advertiser_example" >

-### Example 3, Advertisement's detail information by Information Sender Profile
+### Example 3, Advertisement's detail information by Originator Profile
 Consumers can know who are responsible for this ad displayed byInformation Sender Profile.
 <img src="https://raw.github.com/wiki/yoshid8s/Information-Sender-Profile/solution_example31.png" alt="Advertiser_example" title="Advertiser_example" width="800" height="614">